kevinlekiller/linux_intel_display_overclocking/README.md

 My monitor only functions at a maximum pixel clock frequency of ~180mhz.

-When using cvt or gft at 1920x1080@72hz, this results in a pixel clock frequency of ~220mhz.
+When using cvt or gtf at 1920x1080@72hz, this results in a pixel clock frequency of ~220mhz.

 To get around this limitation on my monitor, I must ignore the CVT 1.1 specification and use reduced blanking at 72hz, I've used my monitor this way for 2 years without issue.